 C. Employee and University Responsibilities

-1. The employee must complete and sign the Wireless Phone Equipment Allowance Request Form and/or the Wireless Phone Allowance Request Form , thereby certifying that he/she will provide the phone number within five days of activation and will be available for calls (in possession of the phone and have it turned on) during those times specified by management.
+1. The employee must complete and sign the Wireless Phone Allowance Request Form, thereby certifying that he/she will provide the phone number within five days of activation and will be available for calls (in possession of the phone and have it turned on) during those times specified by management.

 2. The employee may select any wireless carrier whose service meets the requirements of the job responsibilities as determined by the department chair/head.
 (For example, computer technicians may sometimes work in the basements of campus buildings where the wireless phones of only certain carriers get a signal.)
 A fiscal officer may also restrict the allowance of his/her employees to the same carrier in order to reduce cell-to-cell costs.
 In most cases, however, the employee may select the wireless carrier and plan features of his/her choice (e.g., number of anytime minutes, local vs. nationwide, individual vs. family plan, etc.)

 3. The employee must complete and sign the Wireless Phone Allowance Request Form on an annual basis.
 The Wireless Allowance Request Form is to be received in Payroll by December 15 th each year.
 If the form is not received in Payroll by December 15 th, the allowance will be discontinued beginning January 1 st of the following year.
-A copy of the monthly bill or contract must be attached to the request to ensure allowance amounts do not exceed the cell phone charges.
+A copy of the monthly bill or contract must be attached to the request to verify the cell phone number and ensure the allowance requested does not exceed the cell phone charges.

 4. The Wireless Phone Allowance Request Form for new employees must be received in Payroll by the 10 th of the month to be included in that month’s pay.

 5. The Payroll Department will keep approved Request Forms on file and available for internal or external audit.